Living at NCCU

 * IMICS tuition is calculated under the college of communication

-* For foreign students and Chinese students enrolled after the 2011-2012 Academic Year, please refer to the blue-highlighted area
+* For International Students and Cross-strait Chinese Students enrolled after the 2011-2012 Academic Year, please refer to the blue-highlighted area

 For more details about fees for international students, please refer to here